Best camping mats for the whole family

 Having a fantastic mat or pad to sleep on can make a world of difference in the overall quality of the entire camping trip.
 For real.
 Your entire camping trip can go better if everyone can sleep well through the night.

-This post will help guide you through our favorite camping pad options, with budget options and super posh options.
+This post will help guide you through our best sleeping pads for families, with budget options and super posh options.
 First, lets go over a few basic guidelines.
 You’ll note below that we interchangeably use the term “sleeping pad” and “sleeping mat” – both are used!

 - The older the person, the nicer the pad they need.
 Young children tend to sleep better than adults.